 Nick Joined the SUMMIT team in 2020 providing Health and Community Advocacy to vulnerable residents.

 Nick has spent many years working within the Voluntary Sector providing Citizens Advocacy to vulnerable residents.
+Nick is also a trustee for a local drug and alcohol recovery charity.

 Jackie has supported vulnerable adults within a variety of social care settings for many years, before moving into a role within the housing sector for over 9 years.
 Jackie brings an array of knowledge in these areas to SUMMIT.
 Since joining SUMMIT in 2017 Jackie has become a qualified advocate having obtained her IAQ and Care Act units.